Mediterranean Farro Salad

 Step three

-Gather the rest of the ingredients: fresh parsley, sun-dried tomatoes, Kalamata olives, roasted red peppers and feta.
+Gather the ingredients: fresh parsley, sun-dried tomatoes, Kalamata olives, roasted red peppers, and feta cheese.

 Step four